More

 2. Bulk policy application with groups

-Along with policy application, it is critical to have a group or bulk policy application.
-With group policy applications, IT admins can push policies or policy changes to multiple devices in one go.
-The ability to create device groups, subgroups and user groups and subgroups can help immensely in reflecting policy changes on several devices at once.
+Bulk policy application with groups is a critical feature of mobile device management (MDM) solutions.
+Alongside policy application, having group or bulk policy application capabilities is essential.
+IT admins can push policies or policy changes to multiple devices at once using group policy applications.
+Creating device groups, subgroups, and user groups and subgroups allows for reflecting policy changes across several devices simultaneously.

 3. Comprehensive Application management